Getting Into Consulting as a PhD: Complete Guide (2026)

 Referrals are not officially required, but they make a meaningful difference.
 When someone at the firm submits your name and resume to the recruiter, your application gets a closer look and is viewed more favorably.

-For the immersive programs like McKinsey Insight, Bridge to BCG, and Bain ADvantage, referrals can be especially valuable given how competitive these programs are.
-Ask PhD alumni who transitioned into consulting, professors with consulting connections, or anyone you have met at recruiting events.
+Referrals matter even more for the competitive spring programs.
+Ask PhD alumni who moved into consulting, professors with consulting connections, or anyone you have met at recruiting events.

 How Should PhDs Prepare for Consulting Interviews?